-- 4250 (425) U.S. National Security Policy.
-Three credits.
-Prerequisite: P S 1010 or 2010; P S 3210 recommended.
-The concept of national security, nature of the U.S. security experience, decision-making process, policy-making process, threats to security, and analysis of specific policy areas such as military and strategic doctrines, force postures, arms control, and budgetary decisions. - 4270 (427) Political Campaign Internship.
-One to six credits.
-Prerequisites: Sophomore standing, P S 2010, and a 2.50 minimum GPA.
-Students work for a political campaign as an employee under the joint administration of the campaign and the department.
-Only six hours may count toward a political science major and three hours toward a political science minor.
-Arrangement for this course must be made in advance.
-Pass/Fail. - 4280 (428) The Washington Experience.
-Twelve credits.
-A cooperative program with the Washington Center that provides for student service with a governmental office in Washington, D.C., on a full-time basis during the fall or spring semester.
+- time basis during the fall or spring semester.
 On-the-job training will be supplemented with lectures and other activities.
 Students selected on a competitive basis.
-Only six hours count toward a political science major. - 4290 (429) Public Service Internship.
+Only six hours count toward a Political Science major. - 4290 Public Service Internship.
 Three to twelve credits.
 Prerequisites: Junior standing and 2.50 minimum GPA.
 Student assigned to a public service agency as an employee under the joint administration of the agency and the department.
 Only six hours may count toward a political science major and three hours toward a political science minor.
 Arrangement for this course must be made in advance.
-Pass-Fail course. - 4360 (436) Legislative Internship.
+Pass-Fail course. - 4360 Legislative Internship.
 Twelve credits.
 A cooperative program with the State of Tennessee that provides for student service with the legislature on a full-time basis during the spring semester.
 Students selected on a competitive basis.
-Only six hours may count toward a political science major. - 4390 (439) Special Topics in Political Science.
+Only six hours may count toward a Political Science major. - 4390 Special Topics in Political Science.
 Three credits.
 Prerequisite: P S 1010 or 2010 or permission of the instructor.
 An in-depth study of a special topic significant in contemporary political developments or political science literature.
-May be taken more than once, as topics change, with up to six credit hours applied to a Political Science major. - 4410 (441) American Political Economy.
+May be taken more than once, as topics change, with up to six credit hours applied to a Political Science major. - 4410 American Political Economy.
 Three credits.
 Prerequisite: P S 1010 or 2010.
 Interaction of politics and economics in the United States.
-Three primary topics: (1) the connection between the American political system and U.S. economic goals and performance; (2) the relationship between the American state and private economic interests in determining American economic and business policies; (3) the politics surrounding the major current economic issues facing America. - 4590 (459) Administrative Law.
+Three primary topics: (1) the connection between the American political system and U.S. economic goals and performance; (2) the relationship between the American state and private economic interests in determining American economic and business policies; (3) the politics surrounding the major current economic issues facing America. - 4590 Administrative Law.
 Three credits.
 Prerequisite: P S 2010; P S 3250 recommended.
-Procedural aspects, substantive issues, judicial review of the type of law concerned with the powers and procedures of government agencies and the rights of citizens affected by them. - 4630 (463) Personnel Management.
+Procedural aspects, substantive issues, judicial review of the type of law concerned with the powers and procedures of government agencies and the rights of citizens affected by them. - 4630 Personnel Management.
 Three credits.
-Prerequisite: PS 3250 or permission of instructor.
+Prerequisite: P S 3250 or permission of instructor.
 Human resources administration in government agencies.
-Patterns of position classification, compensation, recruitment, selection, training, performance appraisal, promotion, discipline, separation, collective bargaining.

-- 4700 (470) American Political Thought.
+Patterns of position classification, compensation, recruitment, selection, training, performance appraisal, promotion, discipline, separation, collective bargaining. - 4700 American Political Thought.
 Three credits.
 Prerequisite: P S 2010.
-Major thinkers and movements in American political thought from colonial times to the twentieth century with special emphasis on the thoughts of the framers of the American Constitution and their contemporaries. - 4800 (480) Senior Seminar.
+Major thinkers and movements in American political thought from colonial times to the twentieth century with special emphasis on the thoughts of the framers of the American Constitution and their contemporaries. - 4800 Senior Seminar.
 Three credits.
 Prerequisites: P S 1010, 2010, and senior standing.
-A reading and discussion seminar in which each of the seven sub-disciplinary areas of political science is looked at to broaden the major's knowledge of the scope and literature of the discipline. - 4920 (492) Modern Political Theory.
+A reading and discussion seminar in which each of the seven subdisciplinary areas of political science is looked at to broaden the major's knowledge of the scope and literature of the discipline. - 4920 Modern Political Theory.
 Three credits.
 Prerequisite: P S 1010 or 2010.
 Western political theory from the Renaissance to the twentieth century.
-Includes Machiavelli, Hobbes, Locke, Rousseau, J.S.
-Mill, Marx and Engels, Kierkegaard, Nietzsche, facism, existentialism, Strauss, Arendt, and contemporary thought.
+Includes Machiavelli, Hobbes, Locke, Rousseau, J. S. Mill, Marx and Engels, Kierkegaard, Nietzsche, facism, existentialism, Strauss, Arendt, and contemporary thought.